-Starting on March 1st, stay tuned to the site as we begin a month-long series of articles where we will elaborate on how each game earned their spot, as well as announce the coveted winner of its category.
+Starting on March 3rd, stay tuned to the site as we begin a month-long series of articles where we will elaborate on how each game earned their spot, reveal the honorable mention runner-up, and announce the coveted winner of its category.

 Until then, let the speculation begin!

 As a technical note, you may wonder how we determine cutoff criteria for game eligibility of a given year.
 Well, it mostly boils down to availability.
 There are only three primary rules, which are as follows: